 Ingredients as published by the cat food manufacturer:

-chicken, chicken broth, salmon, duck, beans, peas, whole egg, whole green peas, lecithin, calcium carbonate, flaxseed, choline chloride, monosodium phosphate,vegetable oil, salt, dl-methionine, yucca schidigera extract, pea fiber, dried blueberries, dried blackberries, dried apples, dried pomegranate, dried cranberries, taurine, l-ascorbyl-2-polyphosphate (source of vitamin c), zinc amino acid complex, vitamin e supplement, ferrous sulfate, iron amino acid complex, calcium carbonate, zinc sulfate, niacin supplement, thiamine mononitrate, copper proteinate, vitamin a supplement, sodium selenite, manganese sulfate, manganese amino acid complex, d-calcium pantothenate, pyridoxine hydrochloride, riboflavin supplement, biotin, vitamin d3 supplement, vitamin b12 supplement, calcium iodate, folic acid.
+chicken, chicken broth, salmon, duck, beans, peas, whole egg, whole green peas, lecithin, calcium carbonate, flaxseed, choline chloride, monosodium phosphate,vegetable oil, salt, dl-methionine, yucca schidigera extract, pea fiber, dried blueberries, dried blackberries, dried apples, dried pomegranate, dried cranberries, taurine, l-ascorbyl-2-polyphosphate (source of vitamin c), zinc amino acid complex, vitamin e supplement, ferrous sulfate, iron amino acid complex, zinc sulfate, niacin supplement, thiamine mononitrate, copper proteinate, vitamin a supplement, sodium selenite, manganese sulfate, manganese amino acid complex, d-calcium pantothenate, pyridoxine hydrochloride, riboflavin supplement, biotin, vitamin d3 supplement, vitamin b12 supplement, calcium iodate, folic acid.